silnrsi/wstr/src/content/docs/topics/fonts/unified-font-objects-ufo.md

 The `psfnormalize` script can also convert between the UFO 2 and UFO 3 formats, normalizing them in the process.
 For example, `psfnormalize -v 3 ufo2font.ufo` will convert a UFO 2 font to a normalized UFO 3 format.
 There are known limitations:

-- UFO 3 specific folders (data and images) are preserved, even if present in a UFO 2 font.
+- Normalizing a UFO 2 font or converting UFO 3 to UFO 2 will not remove UFO 3 specific folders (data and images).
 - Converting from UFO 3 to UFO 2 only handles data that has a place in UFO 2, but does include converting UFO 3 anchors to the standard way of handling them in UFO 2.
 - If a project uses non-standard files within the UFO folder, they are deleted.